OpenSocietyPlatform/snafu/README.md

 **Turtle**:
 **Typed Literal**:

 **URI**: Uniform Resource Identifier.
 A Uniform Resource Identifier is a compact sequence of characters that identifies an abstract or physical resource.
 The set of characters is limited to US-ASCII excluding some reserved characters.
 Characters outside the set of allowed characters can be represented using [Percent-Encoding](https://tools.ietf.org/html/rfc3986#section-2.1).
 A URI can be used as a locator, a name, or both.
 If a URI is a locator, it describes a resource’s primary access mechanism.
 If a URI is a name, it identifies a resource by giving it a unique name.
 The exact specifications of syntax and semantics of a URI depend on the used [Scheme](http://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml) that is defined by the characters before the first colon. [[RFC3986]](https://fusion.cs.uni-jena.de/fusion/2016/11/18/iri-uri-url-urn-and-their-differences/#bib-RFC3986)
+URI is a superset of URL (URI ⊃ URL).
+URI is also a superset of URN (URI ⊃ URN).

 **URIRef**:

 **URL**: Uniform Resource Locator.
 A Uniform Resource Locator is a URI that, in addition to identifying a resource, provides a means of locating the resource by describing its primary access mechanism [[RFC3986]](https://fusion.cs.uni-jena.de/fusion/2016/11/18/iri-uri-url-urn-and-their-differences/#bib-RFC3986).
 As there is no exact definition of URL by means of a set of Schemes, URL is a useful but informal concept, usually referring to a subset of URIs that do not contain URNs [[RFC3305]](https://fusion.cs.uni-jena.de/fusion/2016/11/18/iri-uri-url-urn-and-their-differences/#bib-RFC3305).
+URL and URN are disjoint (URL ∩ URN = ∅).

 **URN**: Uniform Resource Name.
 A Uniform Resource Name is a URI in the scheme urn intended to serve as persistent, location-independent, resource identifier.
 Historically, the term also referred to any URI. [[RFC3986]](https://fusion.cs.uni-jena.de/fusion/2016/11/18/iri-uri-url-urn-and-their-differences/#bib-RFC3986) A URN consists of a [Namespace Identifier](http://www.iana.org/assignments/urn-namespaces/urn-namespaces.xhtml) (NID) and a Namespace Specific String (NSS): urn:<NID>:<NSS> The syntax and semantics of the NSS is specific specific for each NID.
 Beside the registered NIDs, there exist several more NIDs, that did not go through the official registration process. [[RFC2141]](https://fusion.cs.uni-jena.de/fusion/2016/11/18/iri-uri-url-urn-and-their-differences/#bib-RFC2141)
+URL and URN are disjoint (URL ∩ URN = ∅).

 **Value**:
 **WAL**: